-Measures will be taken to help prevent the C. difficile infection from spreading to other people.
+Measures will be taken to help prevent C. diff bacteria from spreading to other people.
 These measures are called contact precautions.
 Healthcare providers will wear gloves and a gown.
+Your visitors will also be asked to wear gloves and a gown.
 Everyone should wash their hands with germ-killing soap after touching you or leaving your room.
-You may be in a room by yourself, and things that you use will not be shared with others.
+You may be in a room by yourself.
+Anything you use will not be shared with others.

-- Antibiotics: Antibiotic medicine is used to treat an infection caused by bacteria.
-You may have been taking antibiotics before getting the C. difficile infection.
+- Antibiotics help treat an infection caused by bacteria.
+You may have been taking antibiotics before getting the CDI.
 If so, healthcare providers will stop giving you that antibiotic.
-You may need to take a different type of antibiotic to treat your C. difficile infection.
+You may need to take a different type of antibiotic to treat your CDI.

-- Immune globulin medicine: Immune globulin may be used to treat severe (very bad) C. difficile infection.
+- Immune globulin medicine may be used to treat a severe CDI.
 You may need it to help your immune system fight infection.

 - You are at risk of dehydration if diarrhea and vomiting causes you to lose too much fluid.
 Fluid loss can also decrease or increase the amount of electrolytes in your body.
 This can cause seizures or problems with how your heart works.
 Your blood pressure may drop too low and you may faint.
 These problems can be life-threatening.
-Medicine used to treat C. difficile infection may cause vomiting, mouth irritation, or skin rashes.
-The medicine may not kill your C. difficile bacteria.
-Even after being treated for C. difficile infection, there is a risk, especially among older adults, of getting the infection again.
+Medicine used to treat a CDI may cause vomiting, mouth irritation, or skin rashes.
+The medicine may not kill your C. diff bacteria.
+You may get a CDI again, even after treatment.
+The risk is highest for older adults.

-- Without treatment, C. difficile can lead to sepsis (blood infection), or an enlarged colon.
+- Without treatment, a CDI can lead to sepsis (blood infection), or an enlarged colon.
 Your colon may get damaged, or your kidneys may stop working.
-The risk of serious or life-threatening problems from C. difficile infection is greater if you already have other medical problems.
+The risk of serious or life-threatening problems from a CDI is greater if you already have other medical problems.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.